The collegewide doctor of philosophy degree in the College of Communication & Information Sciences is designed to:

 Interpersonal Communication Concentration

-Students in this concentration must select CIS 603 Quantitative Research Methods in their program core and then complete the following 15 hours of coursework:
+Students in this concentration select CIS 603 Quantitative Research Methods in their program core and complete the following course list:

 ---|---|---|